AltGr key: Function by default national keyboard

-In most of the keyboard diagrams the symbol you get when holding down AltGr is in blue in the lower-right of the corner.
+In most of the keyboard diagrams the symbol one gets when holding down AltGr is in blue in the lower-right of the corner.
 If different, the symbol for Shift+AltGr is shown in the upper-right.

 Bangladesh

 Belgium

 The Windows version of the Belgian keyboard may only support a subset of these characters.
 Several of the AltGr combinations are themselves dead keys, which are followed by another letter to produce an accented version of that letter.